jaames/zfont/README.md

 ### Waiting for Fonts to Load

-In most cases you don't have to worry about waiting for fonts to load, as text objects will magically pop into existence once their font is ready.
+In most cases you don't have to worry about waiting for fonts to load, as text objects will magically pop into existence once their font is ready for use.
 However, the plugin also provides a `Zdog.waitForFonts()` utility function if you need to delay anything until all the fonts in your scene have finished loading.

-For example, let's adapt the animation loop from the previous example so that it doesn't begin until the fonts are ready:
+For example, let's modify the animation loop from the previous example so that it doesn't begin until the fonts are ready:

 ```js
 // Animation loop